New Study Reveals Surprising Differences in DNA Transcription Between Yeast and Mammalian Cells

 The reverse order of the synthetic gene meant that all the mechanisms that regulate transcription in yeast and mammalian cells were absent.
 However, the reversed code still exhibited some basic patterns similar to the natural code, such as the frequency of DNA letters and their repetitions.
 These patterns resulted in the random inclusion of previously unknown code stretches, which led to more frequent transcription in yeast cells and its suppression in mammalian cells.

 The study’s corresponding author, Jef Boeke, emphasized that understanding these default transcription differences across species is crucial for deciphering the functions of different parts of the genetic code.
-This knowledge could guide genetic engineering efforts in yeast, aid in the development of new medicines and gene therapies, and potentially uncover hidden genes.
+This knowledge might guide genetic engineering efforts in yeast, aid in the development of new medicines and gene therapies, and potentially uncover hidden genes.

 The researchers also discovered that yeast’s active transcription state may be advantageous for incorporating foreign DNA.
 When yeast encounters a virus and incorporates its RNA into its genetic material, a new gene may arise with a helpful function, thereby driving faster evolution.
 Mammalian cells, on the other hand, are more constrained due to their intricate regulatory mechanisms, protecting the integrity of the genetic code.